veracruz-project/veracruz-examples/i-poc/README.md

    The example assumes that a file on a S3 bucket contains the encrypted video.
 So a S3 bucket needs to be created, if a suitable one is not available, and credentials to read that S3 bucket and file have to be provided.
 Those credentials will be used by the iotex-user-app to instantiate an application that copies that file to the enclave.

     Copy the file small/in_enc.h264 or big/in_enc.h264 to the S3 Bucket (both are equal).
-We will need the bucket name,
+We will need the bucket name, file name and credentials for the next step.

 1. Running the example